使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 We believe MM120 could offer a differentiated and compelling option in both GAD and MDD, potentially positioning it as a best in class and first in class treatment option.

+We aspire to deliver a truly transformative treatment that has the potential to change the trajectory of the ongoing brain health epidemic.
 In fact, in our research with providers, they have shared their belief that the availability of psychedelics will radically transform treatment for GAD and MDD.

 Over the past year, we have been dedicated to broadening the awareness and understanding of these disorders and sharing our findings in a number of key medical meetings such as the American Psychiatric Association's annual meeting, the International Society for Health Economics and Outcomes Research annual meeting, and the American College of Neuropsychopharmacology's annual meeting.

 We continue to generate evidence that underscores the significant economic and social burden of GAD in the United States, including a higher healthcare utilization and costs, as well as reduced work productivity.
+These findings highlight the substantial impact of GAD which has largely been underappreciated.

+I couldn't be more thrilled with the progress we've made this past year.
 As we look forward, 2025 will be a year of execution, focused on our phase 3 programs in GAD and MDD and preparing for our three pivotal trial readouts in 2026.

+We have a strong dedicated team in place and continue to build a leading organization with best in class execution.
 Over the past year, we have also strengthened our financial position, having raised approximately $250 million in gross proceeds and gained the support of a number of top institutional investors.

 We expect our current cash and cash equivalents to provide sufficient funding into 2027 with a cash runway that extends at least twelve months beyond the first phase 3 topline data readout for MM120 and GAD.

 Now let me turn the call over to our Chief Medical Officer, Doctor Dan Karlin, to discuss our clinical development programs in more detail.
+Dan.

 Daniel Karlin - Chief Medical Officer

+Thanks, Rob.
 As Rob just mentioned, we have already dosed participants in both of our pivotal phase 3 clinical studies for GAD Voyage, and Panorama.

 We are highly encouraged by the early enrollment trends and continue to expect topline readouts from Voyage in the first half of 2026 and Panorama in the second half of 2026.

+Each study consists of two parts.
 Part a twelve-week randomized double blind placebo-controlled parallel group study assessing the efficacy and safety of MM120 versus placebo, and Part B, forty-week extension period with opportunities for open label treatment designed to provide important long-term data on the durability and response patterns with MM120.

 In Voyage, we expect to enroll approximately 200 participants who will be randomized 1:1 to receive MM120 100-microgram or placebo, while in panorama we expect to enroll approximately 250 participants who will be randomized 2:1:2 to receive MM120 100-microgram, 50-microgram, or placebo.

 As Rob mentioned, we have taken an intentional and thoughtful approach to our development strategy, which has been informed by our team's deep experience in developing novel psychiatric therapies and through close collaboration with FDA.
+Our protocols are designed with operational input from sites and participants and specific attention to enabling enrollment so that we are able to rapidly recruit a representative sample of participants.

+Our phase 3 studies in GAD closely resemble the design and execution used in our phase 2b study.
 In both Voyage and Panorama, the primary endpoint is the change from baseline to week twelve in the HAM-A, which was the outcome measure used for the approval of the currently available GAD therapies.

 These trials incorporate important methods such as the use of central raiders who are blinded to both treatment assignment and visit number, questionnaires to assess potential expectancy bias, and in the case of panorama, multiple control arms, including a lower dose control that is perceivable and was previously tested.

 This approach builds on our phase 2b data where we demonstrated that despite functional and binding of participants at all tested doses, the lower doses, including 50-microgram, did not demonstrate a meaningful clinical response.
+We believe this evidence strongly supports our view that the anxiolytic effect of MM120 cannot be attributable to functional and blinding, and thus the measured effect reliably represents a true drug effect.

 These trials were designed to have 90% power to detect a five-point improvement over placebo based on certain statistical assumptions, where in the phase 2b trial, we observed an almost eight-point improvement for MM120 over placebo at week twelve.

+We are using an adaptive design in our phase 3 studies that includes an interim blinded sample size re-estimation which allows for increased enrollment of up to 50% in each trial.
 This approach helps to adjust for any unexpected variability in nuisance parameters, specifically dropout rates and pooled variants of [MA] response, maintaining statistical power, and enhancing the interpretability of our results if needed.

 Key elements such as inclusion and exclusion criteria will largely mirror our successful phase 2b study of MM120 and GAD incorporating exclusion criteria around the recency or total use of psychedelics to ensure a representative sample is recruited.